Our club includes people with a wealth of knowledgethat we wish to preserve. This is the first in a series about these

 He learnt his restoration skills at the Noble Tech and took about 10 years to restore each car.

-Over the years Frank has owned a Bugatti Brescia; a Model A Ford; a Jaguar Mark 7; a VW Beetle;
+Over the years Frank has owned a Bugatti Brescia; a Model A Ford; a Jaguar Mark 7; a VW Beetle; a Mercedes 280 CE; and four Alfa Romeos (these were for the kids.)

 He still owns three Rileys: a 1927 Riley 9; a Kestrel Sprite; and a Riley MPH.

-He told me that when he was learning at the tech he bought a sheet of aluminium 10ft long by 2ft wide
+He told me that when he was learning at the tech he bought a sheet of aluminium

-and transported it on the top of the VW to Noble Park and back because you couldn’t leave it there.
+10ft long by 2ft wide and transported it on the top of the VW to Noble Park and back because you couldn’t leave it there.

 He never saw a policeman the whole journey.